-We offer research projects at a range of levels including undergraduate internships, Masters projects or PhD programmes in perinatal science.
+We offer research projects at a range of levels including undergraduate internships, Honours projects, Masters projects and PhD programmes.

 Subjects on offer

 The Liggins Institute is a multi-disciplinary research institute, which means as a student you have access to experts from a range of subject areas.
 This allows us to view human health problems from different angles at once and more effectively translate scientific discoveries into therapies and strategies that benefit the community.

 Our main focus and area of expertise is perinatal science, and the Liggins Institute is the only place in New Zealand that offers this subject.
 You could also choose to focus on Biomedical Science, Community Health, Health Science, Medical Science, Maori and Pacific Health, Molecular Medicine, Nutrition and Dietetics, Obstetrics and Gynaecology, Paediatrics or Physiology.

 Perinatal science covers all aspects of maternal and child health from pre-conception through to early childhood.
 You could focus on basic science or clinical approaches to explore early life development.
 This might include investigation of changes in the maternal environment (e.g. nutrition) and complications of pregnancy on the long-term outcomes in the child; identifying the early determinants of a long healthy life and opportunities for intervention; or strategies to translate these research findings to changes in practice.